uoftgasa/uoftgasa.github.io/markdown/index.md

 Note that a Presto card **does not** automatically switch to a monthly Metropass when your fares equal the cost of the pass.
 It is up to you to purchase a monthly Metropass on your card at the beginning of the month if you think you will use it.

-Presto card users typically enjoy reduced fares when switchi **Rush Hours**
+Presto card users typically enjoy reduced fares when switching between transit agencies.

+**Rush Hours**

 As in any city, there are times of day when more people are trying to get around.
 At these times, vehicles might be packed to crush depth, making it difficult or impossible to board.
 Graduate students are lucky to have typically flexible working hours; if you take transit regularly, it's worth investigating the times are which your routes are busiest so you can give yourself the option of a peaceful trip to the office.